 Before we go into what are some of the key qualities of a highly projectable pitcher in this game lets go over some major misconceptions of what many believe scouts are looking for in a top prospect.
 First off scouts could care less how far you can throw a baseball, or how many innings that you have pitched this year, or how well you setup hitters with your 80mph fastball and how much movement you have on your 80mph fastball.
 They will also never be impressed with your curveball if your fastball is low 80’s and just because you throw sidearm or from the left side doesn’t mean that you do not have to throw hard.
 Power is the biggest commodity in this game and when trying to make yourself attractive to scouts with very little of it, is fighting a losing battle.

 Many experienced scouts can take one look at you and almost determine your value in this game just by your appearance along.
 This doesn’t mean that just because you do not look the part you will never make it.
-All you have to do is look at guys like Tim Linececum, Tim Collins and Trevor Bauer.
+All you have to do is look at guys like Tim Linececum and Tim Collins.
 You can also watch the movie Money ball.
 It is about a General Manager who was more concerned with stats than what his scouts thought when it came to drafting talent.
 The lesson here is that if you can look the part and then you can back it up, you are almost guaranteed a chance in pro-ball.

 Top Ten Projectable Qualities MLB Scouts Look For in Pitchers